carlosschults/my-blog-source/_posts/2020-07-08-unit-testing-for-beginners-part3.md

 {% endhighlight %}

 The code above should be easy to understand.
 We just split the string into parts using the comma as the delimiter.
 Then, for each part, we parse it to an integer, verify whether it's equal or less than a thousand, and, if so, we add it to the result variable.
 Finally, we return the result.

-It's possible to make this code even shorter and more expressive, using LINQ.
-I'll leave that as an exercise for the reader.

 ## We're Not Done Yet